-(a) provide appropriate training to directors, officers and employees to enable them to competently analyse information and documentation, so as to enable them to form an opinion on whether the transactions and actions may be linked to money laundering or terrorism financing;
+- (a) provide appropriate training to directors, officers and employees to enable them to competently analyse information and documentation, so as to enable them to form an opinion on whether the transactions and actions may be linked to ML or TF; - (b) detail procedures that need to be followed if any links to ML or TF have been identified; - (c) prepare and provide to employees a copy, in any format, of the financial institution's policies, procedures and controls manual for AML and CFT; and

-- (b) detail procedures that need to be followed if any links to money laundering or terrorism financing have been identified; - (c) prepare and provide to employees a copy, in any format, of the financial institution's policies, procedures and controls manual for AML and CFT; and - (d) ensure employees are fully aware of all applicable legislative requirements.
+(d) ensure employees are fully aware of all applicable legislative requirements.

-In accordance with Regulation 22(1)(c) of FIAML Regulations 2018, the ongoing training provided by the financial institution shall cover:
+In accordance with Regulation 22(1)(c) of FIAML Regulations 2018, the ongoing training provided by the reporting person shall cover:

-- (a) the FIAMLA, FIAML Regulations 2018, any AML/CFT Code issued by the FSC and this Handbook; - (b) the implications of non-compliance by employees to requirements of FIAMLA, FIAML Regulations 2018, any AML/CFT Code issued by the FSC and this Handbook; and - (c) the financial institution's policies, procedures and controls for the purposes of foreseeing, preventing and detecting ML and TF.
+- (a) the FIAMLA, FIAML Regulations 2018, any AML/CFT Code issued by the FSC and this Handbook; - (b) the implications of non-compliance by employees to requirements of FIAMLA, FIAML Regulations 2018, any AML/CFT Code issued by the FSC and this Handbook; and - (c) the reporting person's policies, procedures and controls for the purposes of foreseeing, preventing and detecting ML and TF.

-The financial institution must ensure that the ongoing training provided to directors, officers and employees also covers, to a minimum:
+The reporting person must ensure that the ongoing training provided to directors, officers and employees also covers, to a minimum:

-- (a) the requirements for the internal and external disclosing of suspicion; - (b) the criminal and regulatory sanctions in place, both in respect of the liability of the financial institution and personal liability for individuals, for failing to report information in accordance with the policies, procedures and controls of the financial institution; - (c) the identity and responsibilities of the MLRO, CO and Deputy MLRO; - (d) dealing with business relationships or occasional transactions subject to an internal disclosure, including managing the risk of tipping off and handling questions from customers; - (e) those aspects of the financial institution's business deemed to pose the greatest ML and TF risks, together with the principal vulnerabilities of the products and services offered by the financial institution, including any new products, services or delivery channels and any technological developments; - (f) new developments in ML and TF, including information on current techniques, methods, trends and typologies;
+- (a) the requirements for the internal and external disclosing of suspicion; - (b) the criminal and regulatory sanctions in place, both in respect of the liability of the reporting person and personal liability for individuals, for failing to report information in accordance with the policies, procedures and controls of the reporting person; - (c) the identity and responsibilities of the MLRO, CO and Deputy MLRO; - (d) dealing with business relationships or occasional transactions subject to an internal disclosure, including managing the risk of tipping off and handling questions from customers; - (e) those aspects of the reporting person's business deemed to pose the greatest ML and TF risks, together with the principal vulnerabilities of the products and services offered by the reporting person, including any new products, services or delivery channels and any technological developments; - (f) new developments in ML and TF, including information on current techniques, methods, trends and typologies; - (g) the reporting person's policies, procedures and controls surrounding risk and risk awareness, particularly in relation to the application of CDD measures and the management of high risk and existing business relationships; - (h) the identification and examination of unusual transactions or activity outside of that expected for a customer;

-- (g) the financial institution's policies, procedures and controls surrounding risk and risk awareness, particularly in relation to the application of CDD measures and the management of high risk and existing business relationships; - (h) the identification and examination of unusual transactions or activity outside of that expected for a customer; - (i) the nature of terrorism funding and terrorist activity in order that employees are alert to transactions or activity that might be terrorist-related; - (j) the vulnerabilities of the financial institution to financial misuse by PEPs, including the effective identification of PEPs and the understanding, assessing and handling of the potential risks associated with PEPs; and - (k) UN, EU and other sanctions and the financial institution's controls to identify and handle natural persons, legal persons and other entities subject to sanction.
+- (i) the nature of terrorism funding and terrorist activity in order that employees are alert to transactions or activity that might be terrorist-related; - (j) the vulnerabilities of the reporting person to financial misuse by PEPs, including the effective identification of PEPs and the understanding, assessing and handling of the potential risks associated with PEPs; and - (k) UN, EU and other sanctions and the reporting person's controls to identify and handle natural persons, legal persons and other entities subject to sanction.

-The list included above is non-exhaustive and there may be other areas the financial institution may deem appropriate to include, based on the business of the financial institution and the conclusions of its business risk assessments.
+The list included above is non-exhaustive and there may be other areas the reporting person may deem appropriate to include, based on the business of the latter and the conclusions of his or her business risk assessments.